 Rana began working in the field of ABA when she was enrolled in the Autism and Behavioural Science program at Georgian College.
-Since then, she has worked with children ranging from mild to severe diagnoses, including complex needs and severe behaviours.
+Since then, she has worked with children with mild to severe diagnoses, including complex needs and severe behaviours.
 Rana loves seeing the progress her clients make, knowing that she is making a difference in their lives and their families lives.
 What she loves the most about her job is that every day brings new challenges, but also new successes.
-Rana is currently completing the last course of her Master of Science program in Applied Behaviour Analysis, so that she can pursue certification as a Board Certified Behaviour Analyst.
+Rana is currently completing her Master of Science in Applied Behaviour Analysis, so that she can pursue certification as a Board Certified Behaviour Analyst.

 Carlina Longworth, BA, RBT